-Forum Membership and Email Listserve Information
+Forum Membership and Email Listserv Information

-The Federal Computer Security Managers' Forum (FCSM) is an informal group sponsored by the National Institute of Standards and Technology (NIST) to promote the sharing of information system security information among federal agencies.
-The Forum maintains an extensive e-mail list and holds multiple meetings to discuss current issues and items of interest to those responsible for protecting non-national security systems.
-Victoria Pillitteri and Jody Jacobs serve as co-chairs.
-NIST also serves as the secretariat of the Forum, providing necessary administrative and logistical support.
+The Federal Computer Security Managers (FCSM) Forum is an informal group sponsored by the National Institute of Standards and Technology (NIST) to promote the sharing of system security information among US federal agencies.
+The FCSM maintains an extensive email list of about 1,500 members and holds quarterly meetings to discuss current issues and items of interest to those responsible for protecting their organizations' systems.
+There are no membership dues for meetings or the email listserv.

 Migration to Google Groups